iLib-js/ilib-mono/.changeset/fuzzy-scissors-jump.md

 "loctool": patch
 ---

-Updated message-accumulator and ilib-tree-node to latest major version
+Updated message-accumulator and ilib-tree-node to the latest major version.